KLab-UT/MiCFiG/README.md

 ## Context

 A common practice in bioinformatics is to annotate genomic files.
 Annotation files (e.g. BED & GFF) contain the locations of known genes in genomic files, acting as a road map for genes of interest.
-By their definiton, the genomes model organisms are incredibly well-annotated - lots of people have taken to the call and had their work double- & triple-checked.
+By their definiton, the genomes of model organisms are incredibly well-annotated - lots of people have taken to the call and had their work double- & triple-checked.
 However, the pool of non-model organisms without fully annotated genomes is vast.

 MiCFiG aims to make annotation of species with incomprehensive genetic labeling a much easier process.
 It does so by using BLAST to identify & filter genetic features in non-model organisms based on homologies with model species.
 The MitoCarta database, a catalog of mitochondrial & nuclear protein-encoding genes in *Homo sapiens* & *Mus musculus*, provides a diving board for such comparisons.